dwiegreffe/mdsrv-web/tutorial.md

     </figure>
 </center>

-- using the URL of a structure or trajectory file that is publicly available on another server:
+- using the URL of a structure file that is publicly available on another server:
     1. Open the _Home_ panel on the left-hand side.
     2. Open the _Open Remote File_ menu in the Home panel.
     3. Enter the _URL_ of the file.